 Facts and Curiosities

-1. The main exhibition, divided into five main areas – Cosmos, Earth, Anthropocene, Tomorrow and Us – offers a deep reflection on the human impact on the planet and what we can expect for the future.
-You can explore themes such as climate change, technological advances and the relationship between humans and nature in an engaging and educational way.
+The main exhibition, divided into five main areas – Cosmos, Earth, Anthropocene, Tomorrow and Us – offers a deep reflection on the human impact on the planet and what we can expect for the future.
+You can explore themes such as climate change, technological advances and the relationship between human beings and nature in an engaging and educational way.

-2. The Museum of Tomorrow has won several international awards, including the Leading Culture Destination Award for “Best New Fields Museum” in 2016.
+The Museum of Tomorrow has already received several international awards, including the Leading Culture Destination Award for “Best New Fields Museum” in 2016.

 The Museum of Tomorrow is open from Tuesday to Sunday, from 10am to 6pm, with the last entry allowed at 5pm.